Stefan0219/Notes/cs61c/RISCV Processor Design/RV-CPU-DESIGN.md

 ![[Pasted image 20220907101849.png]]
 These five stages are executed in one clock cycle, which is called One-instruction-Per-cycle.
 ![[Pasted image 20220907102124.png]]
-Register write will executed at the next rising edge of clock.
+Register write will be executed at the next rising edge of clock.
 ### Datapath components
 #### Combinational
 * Combinational elements